 Our students can enhance the value of their degrees through various certificate programs, undergraduate research opportunities and by participating in various design competitions, such as the steel bridge contest and the SAE hybrid car contest.
 Our students can also choose from more than 40 different engineering student organizations and earn valuable job experience through co-ops and internships.

 Our engineering graduates are among the most highly recruited in the country.
 They typically receive two or more job offers with higher-than-average salaries at graduation.
 In fact, The Wall Street Journal ranked Texas A&M second in a 2010 survey in which large U.S. companies, nonprofits and government agencies rated schools on the basis of whose graduates were best prepared and most able to succeed.
 And our graduate students are highly sought after by industry, national laboratories, and academia.

-Several of our engineering faculty members are National Academy of Engineering members, and many are fellows of their respective professional societies.
+Texas A&M has more than 500 faculty members, several of whom are National Academy of Engineering members, and fellows of their respective professional societies.
 They are also editors of their respective flagship journals and are recognized at national and international levels for their contributions.

 We have also invested in our up-and-coming young faculty.
 Since 2003, 68 have received the prestigious Faculty Early Career Development (CAREER) Award from the National Science Foundation.
 This award supports junior faculty by simulating the discovery process in which the excitement of research is enhanced by inspired teaching and enthusiastic learning.
 And since 2003, four junior faculty members have received the Presidential Early Career Awards for Scientists and Engineers (PECASE), the highest honor bestowed by the United States government on young professionals in the early stages of their independent research careers.